 Hiking level – easy

 This is the farthest hiking trail from Washington D.C. on my list, but I had to add it because this waterfall is absolutely magnificent.
-It is also one of my favorite hikes to date.
+In fact, it is one of the best waterfall hikes in Virginia and one of my favorite hikes to date.
 The best time to hike to Cascade Falls is during the summertime because as soon as you enter the park, the temperature drops at least ten degrees.
 Moreover, when it’s hot, jumping into the waterfall is the perfect way to cool down.

 The Cascade Falls is a 69 ft. tall waterfall literally cascading down into a little swimming hole.
 The 4-mile hike is fairly easy and marked well.
 The trail follows the river with slight elevation at times until you reach the Cascade Falls.
 Once you arrive, you will be completely mesmerized by its sheer beauty.
 I recommend packing a picnic, towel, and swimsuit to truly enjoy Cascade Falls.